Gokyo Valley Trek-15 days

 • Sleeping Bag and Trekking Gear: You may need to rent or purchase trekking gear and a sleeping bag if you do not have your own.

-• Extra Nights: Any additional nights of accommodation in Kathmandu outside the trek itinerary are not included.
+• Extra Nights: Any extra nights of accommodation beyond the planned trek itinerary can be arranged at an extra cost.

 • Extra Costs Due to Delays: Costs incurred due to flight delays, road closures, or other unforeseen circumstances are not covered.